mesosphere/mesos-dns/docs/docs/faq.md

 ---

-### Mesos-DNS is not communicating with the Mesos Master using the hosts configured in the 'masters' field
+### Mesos-DNS ignores the 'masters' field

-If the `zk` field is defined, Mesos-DNS will ignore the `masters` field.
-It will contact Zookeeper to detect the leading Mesos master.
-If the `zk` field is not used, Mesos-DNS uses the `masters` field in the configuration file only for the initial requests to the Mesos master.
-The initial request for task state also return information about the current masters.
+If the `zk` field is defined, Mesos-DNS will ignore the `masters`.
+It will contact Zookeeper to detect the current leading master in the cluster.
+The master can change over time but, with some delay, Mesos-DNS will learn about any changes.

+If the `zk` field is not used, Mesos-DNS uses the `masters` field in the configuration file only for the initial request to the Mesos master.
+The initial request for task state also returns information about the current masters.
 This information is used for subsequent task state request.
 If you launch Mesos-DNS in verbose mode using `-v=2 `, there will be a period stdout message that identifies which master Mesos-DNS is contacting at the moment.